dbuezas/lovelace-plotly-graph-card/readme.md

 entities:
   - entity: sensor.temperature_in_celsius
   filters:

+    # The filters below will only be applied to numeric values.
+Missing (unavailable) and non-numerics will be left untouched
-    - offset: 5 # adds 5 to each datapoint
+    - add: 5 # adds 5 to each datapoint
     - multiply: 2 # multiplies each datapoint by 2
-    - calibrate_linear: # linear regression
+    - calibrate_linear: # Finds a linear approximation to the mapping linear regression.
       - 0.0 -> 0.0
       - 40.0 -> 45.0
       - 100.0 -> 102.5